AviatrixSystems/Docs/HowTos/reserve_onprem.rst

 If you have an application that requires the on-prem resource and in the cloud resource to be on the same subnet/VLAN, this deployment will satisfy that.

+..
+Note:: This feature is available for R2.6 and later.